Caliu-Data/comboi/README.md

-# Serverless DuckDB Medallion ETL in Azure
+# ducksrvrls - Serverless DuckDB ELT System in Azure

-This repository contains `ducksrvls`, a Python-based ETL system that implements a medallion architecture on top of DuckDB, Azure Data Lake Storage using Azure Functions.
+This repository contains `ducksrvrls`, a Python-based ELT system that implements a medallion architecture on top of DuckDB, Azure Data Lake Storage using Azure Functions.
 It is designed to be configuration-driven and easy to operate.

 ## Key Features